alter-ukko/font_gen/README.md

 ## building

-Clone the repo. `cd` into the project folder.
+Clone the repo (with `--recurse-submodules` or `--recursive` or whatever those crazy kids are doing nowadays). `cd` into the project folder.
 Run:

 ```shell
 mkdir build && cd build && cmake .. && make